azomDev/pen/README.md

 - **`-h`, `--help`**: Print help information.
 - **`-V`, `--version`**: Print the version of Pen.

+## Notes
+Some might see that this is trying to do something very similar (if not the same) as [pyenv](https://github.com/pyenv/pyenv) and they would be right!
+I tought of it before knowing pyenv existed, but even after learning about it I tried making my own version, mostly for trying out rust and having fun :)

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request on GitHub for any bugs or suggestions.
 Feel free to comment on any issue if you're interested in contributing.